Create a backyard oasis

 How can I keep turtles safe from predators and escape?

-Make edges steep enough or add low fencing buried several inches into the ground to prevent digging out.
+Make edges steep or add low fencing buried several inches into the ground to prevent digging out.
 Use netting at night or cover openings to deter raccoons, birds, and neighborhood dogs.
 Provide deep cover and submerged refuges so turtles can hide quickly if threatened.

 What are common problems like algae or cloudy water and how do I fix them?